yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

   - Yoke
 description: Experience building a host module in webassembly for yoke
 ---
-It’s no secret that the [Yoke](https://github.com/yokecd/yoke) project is a big fan of WebAssembly.
+It’s no secret that the [yoke](https://github.com/yokecd/yoke) project is a big fan of WebAssembly.
 WebAssembly allows us to compile our code into a single OS- and architecture-agnostic binary.
 This compilation process is one way we package our code, making it ready to run safely on any host.

 Beyond serving as the package format for Yoke Flights, WebAssembly enables us to execute code within a sandbox, enforcing strict security guarantees.
 When running a WASM module from Go, the module cannot access the host's memory, make syscalls, open file descriptors, or establish network connections.

-This ensures that [Yoke](https://github.com/yokecd/yoke) can run WASM Modules securely while preventing potentially untrusted code from compromising your system.
+This ensures that [yoke](https://github.com/yokecd/yoke) can run WASM Modules securely while preventing potentially untrusted code from compromising your system.

-### But if this is true, how can Yoke provide [Cluster Access](https://yokecd.github.io/docs/concepts/cluster-access)?
+### But if this is true, how can yoke provide [Cluster Access](https://yokecd.github.io/docs/concepts/cluster-access)?

 Cluster Access might seem to contradict everything we just said: